-A very nice PBer emailed me to find out how to buy an Angelina cup and saucer for his mother, an Angie addict (and who isn't addicted to their hot chocolate)?
+A very nice PBer emailed me to find an Angelina cup and saucer for his mother, an Angie addict (and who isn't addicted to their hot chocolate)?

 I responded that many companies in France, especially pastry shops won't do mail order, not even within France.
 Quelle dommage.
 But offered to paint him a cup and saucer (at least it won't break).
 He took me up on it.